Frequently asked questions about Psychotherapy, Hypnotherapy & coaching

-Yes, CNHC, NCH, AfSFH and I am insured with Holistic insurance.
+Yes, CNHC, NCH, AfSFH and I am insured with Begans insurance.

 Does it work for everyone?

-No therapy works with everyone, even therapies like CBT, and medicines also do not have 100% compatibility with every person.
+No therapy works for everyone, even therapies like CBT, and medicines also do not have 100% compatibility with every person.
 For a person to get the most out of hypnotherapy they need to want to make changes and to carry out the homework.
-It’s a collaboration and if someone thinks it’s all about waving a magic wand and it’s gone in one session are not being realistic.
+It’s a collaboration.
+If someone thinks it’s all about waving a magic wand and it’s gone in one session are not being realistic.

 What sort of things does it help / why would you do it?